PoisotLab/ms_network_prediction/manuscript.md

 bibliography: [references.bib]
 ---

-# Meta

 **BOX 1: Biological Examples**

-## What is the paper about?

-Networks underpin our understanding of many ecological processes [@Pascual2006EcoNet; @Heleno2014EcoNet], with our interest now switching to networks in space [@Trojelsgaard2016EcoNet; @Baiser2019EcoRul], and to the search for general rules across types of networks [@Ings2009EcoNet;
-@MacDonald2020RevLin; @Brose2006AllSca].

-Ecological systems, especially complex adaptive ones, are entering their “long now”, so we need a roadmap for both understanding, prediction, and forecasting
-@Carpenter2002EcoFut

-this is what this paper achieves
+## Why should we predict and forecast species interaction networks?

+Networks underpin our understanding of key ecological processes [@Pascual2006EcoNet; @Heleno2014EcoNet], and in the recent years our interest has shifted towards understanding their structure over space [@Trojelsgaard2016EcoNet; @Baiser2019EcoRul].
+But despite the importance of understanding this structure, the raw data to do it, *i.e.* exhaustive lists of species interactions at sampled locations, remains extremely scarce.
+This is, quite simply, because sampling ecological interactions is extremely difficult [@Jordano2016SamNet], and this defficiency in sampling of interactions can lead to biases in our estimate of the sampling of network structure [@deAguiar2019RevBia].
+As many ecological systems are entering their "long now" [@Carpenter2002EcoFut], where contemporary actions will have long-term, low-predictibility consequences, it is a moral imperative to develop a roadmap that would enable prediction (for the present) and forecasting (for the future) of network structure, and of the processes it encodes [@McCann2007ProBio;
+@Seibold2018NecMul; @Thompson2012FooWeb].

 ## Who would benefit from it?